-Legionaries did not use the phrase ‘new men’ until 1933, but the did claim the students’ ideology of youth and heroism as their own and incorporated it into their propaganda and their internal documents.
-Corneliu Georgescu, who had been arrested together with Codreanu and Moţa in connection with the 1923 assassination plot, bemoaned the lack of heroism in recent Romanian history, and encouraged his fellow legionaries to ‘break down the murderous wall of apathy with your swords!
-Let in fresh air to raise up breasts grown mouldy from waiting for sacrifice and soon new pages of glory will be written into the History of this Nation!’
-Legionary propaganda leaflets from 1930 told Romanians that ‘when your voice and arm will proclaim the Victory, Romania shall reawaken.
-Peonies will bloom – your children.
+Legionaries did not use the phrase “new men” until 1933, but they did claim the students’ ideology of youth and heroism as their own and incorporated it into their propaganda and their internal documents.
+Corneliu Georgescu, who had been arrested together with Codreanu and Moţa in connection with the 1923 assassination plot, bemoaned the lack of heroism in recent Romanian history and encouraged his fellow legionaries to “break down the murderous wall of apathy with your swords!
+Let in fresh air to raise up breasts grown mouldy from waiting for sacrifice and soon new pages of glory will be written into the History of this Nation!”
+Legionary propaganda leaflets from 1930 told Romanians that “when your voice and arm will proclaim the Victory, Romania shall reawaken.
+Peonies will bloom—your children.
 The foreigner will respect you.
-The enemy shall fear you’.
-Legionary heroism was not limited only to men, and one newspaper article from 1933 explained that ‘a legionary sister must be a fearless warrior and a new ideal.
+The enemy shall fear you.”
+Legionary heroism was not limited only to men, and one newspaper article from 1933 explained that “a legionary sister must be a fearless warrior and a new ideal.
 Her home must be an altar and her soul a ray of pure sunlight.
-Her soul, her mind and her hands are for serving the Legion’.
+Her soul, her mind and her hands are for serving the Legion.”

 Legionaries were ambivalent on the question of whether heroes were born or made.
 Sometimes they implied that Romanians simply had to stand up and fight.
-One leaflet from 1930 stated: ‘History calls you once again!
+One leaflet from 1930 stated, “History calls you once again!
 Come as you are.
 With broken arms, worn out feet.
-With pierced lungs’.
-Another newspaper article defined national rebirth as ‘a reawakening of the slumbering energies of the nation and involves restoring them to their normal creative functions’.
-Other publications placed the onus on mothers to ‘give a soldier to king and country’ by raising their children ‘in the Christian faith’ because morality had to be restored to Romanian society, which was ‘beginning to collapse under the enemy’s boot’.
-Legionaries established youth sections called ‘Blood Brotherhoods’ whose goal was ‘to create good Romanian soldiers for tomorrow’.
-Similarly, when they began making bricks for their new headquarters at Ungheni, near Iaşi, they called the brickworks ‘the first antisemitic university in the world’.
+With pierced lungs.”
+Another newspaper article defined national rebirth as “a reawakening of the slumbering energies of the nation and involves restoring them to their normal creative functions.”
+Other publications placed the onus on mothers to “give a soldier to king and country” by raising their children “in the Christian faith” because morality had to be restored to Romanian society, which was “beginning to collapse under the enemy’s boot.”
+Legionaries established youth sections called “Blood Brotherhoods” whose goal was “to create good Romanian soldiers for tomorrow.”
+Similarly, when they began making bricks for their new headquarters at Ungheni, near Iaşi, they called the brickworks “the first anti-Semitic university in the world.”
 Even though they believed in their own potential, legionaries thrilled at the idea of improving themselves.
-A police report from 1929 stated that ‘Corneliu Z. Codreanu will soon establish a Christian student society aimed at cultivating sport and physical education among its members.
-It will focus in particular on boxing, fencing, and marksmanship in order to teach them how to handle a gun and to cultivate a sense of honour’.
-‘The only thing the ‘[Iron] Guard’ does’, Codreanu wrote about the Legion’s paramilitary formations in a circular from 1933, ‘is constructive educational work’.
+A police report from 1929 stated that “Corneliu Z. Codreanu will soon establish a Christian student society aimed at cultivating sport and physical education among its members.
+It will focus in particular on boxing, fencing, and marksmanship in order to teach them how to handle a gun and to cultivate a sense of honour.”
+“The only thing the ‘[Iron] Guard’ does,” Codreanu wrote about the Legion’s paramilitary formations in a circular from 1933, “is constructive educational work.”

-More explicitly fascist references to ‘new men’ entered legionary discourse once intellectuals joined the movement.
+More explicitly fascist references to “new men” entered legionary discourse once intellectuals joined the movement.
 One of the most dedicated of these men, the law student Vasile Marin, wrote his doctoral dissertation on Italian Fascism in 1932.
-Marin had been involved with antisemitic student activism during the 1920s and joined the Legion soon after it was founded in 1927.
-He argued that Italian Fascists held ‘an organic, historical view of society, opposed to the atomistic and materialistic traditional view because it thinks about society in terms of its group life, which surpasses that of individuals’.
-Marin simultaneously emphasized the Fascist idea of ‘mass man’ alongside the idea of ‘new men’ as fascist heroes.
-He quoted Mussolini’s statement that ‘Fascism wants active and engaged men of action; it wants them virile, aware of and ready to confront the difficulties of the world’.
+Marin had been involved with anti-Semitic student activism during the 1920s and joined the Legion soon after it was founded in 1927.
+He argued that Italian Fascists held “an organic, historical view of society, opposed to the atomistic and materialistic traditional view because it thinks about society in terms of its group life, which surpasses that of individuals.”
+Marin simultaneously emphasized the Fascist idea of “mass man” alongside the idea of “new men” as fascist heroes.
+He quoted Mussolini’s statement that “Fascism wants active and engaged men of action; it wants them virile, aware of and ready to confront the difficulties of the world.”